Martha's Vineyard Regional High School: Basketball

 In the 1970s and 1980s, the school's boys' basketball team advanced to the state South Sectional Finals on a few occasions, once bowing 86–72 in Boston Garden to a Cathedral Latin team that featured Boston Globe All-Scholastic players Dwan Chandler, Gary Burke, and Mimi James (1976).
 A longtime Vineyard summer resident, Bijan C. Bayne, is writing a book about Martha's Vineyard schoolboy, schoolgirl, and summer league basketball, due out in March 2015.

 The girls' basketball team achieved even greater success.
 They have won state championships, in 1979 and 1981, won a sectional championships, and played deep into the state tournament on numerous occasions.
 The girls' basketball team has produced numerous players who won all-state honors, including 1,000-point scorer Erin Hill, who was named Boston Herald First Team All-Scholastic in 2016.

 Hockey

 The boys' ice hockey team won the Massachusetts State Championship in 1999-2000 (Division 3), and in 2001-2002 (Division 2).
 The boys' hockey team is one of the most successful athletic teams at the school.
 Also, the girls' hockey team has become a successful program in recent times as well, qualifying for the State Tournament for the last three years, and coming within one win of a Sectional Championship.
+In March 2025 the Girls' hockey team was recognized by the Massachusetts Interscholastic Athletic Association (MIAA) for their sportsmanship.